 A: Almost never!
-Unlike many contractors, Renewal by Andersen of Kansas City carefully measures your window openings and custom builds your new windows to fit precisely.
+Unlike many contractors, Renewal by Andersen of Kansas City and Central Missouri carefully measures your window openings and custom builds your new windows to fit precisely.
 So there is seldom need to go through the messy and expensive process of knocking out walls!

 Q: Do I really need more than one pane of glass in my windows?

 A: Modern glass packages generally consist of at least two panes of glass that are “sandwiched” around a very thin layer of inert gas.
 Why?
 This creates a virtually impenetrable thermal barrier to help prevent energy from escaping from your home via conduction through the window.
 That’s why, when you put your hand against the glass on the inside of a Renewal by Andersen replacement window on a cold day, it won’t feel cold to the touch.
 That’s proof that the barrier is working for you!

 Q: Can’t I just buy new windows at the hardware store and install them myself?